dotnet/project-system/docs/repo/property-pages/ui-architecture.md

 1. `HelpUrl` an optional URL for documentation about the property.
 1. `VisibilityCondition` an optional expression that controls when the property is visible or hidden from view.
 See [visibility conditions](visibility-conditions.md).

 This metadata comes from XAML rule files deployed with the project system.
+For information on authoring such metadata, see [Property Specification](property-specification.md).

 ### State